 8th ~ Measure out where your slats will be on your fabric and glue the concaved side of the slat (the side with the most surface area) onto the shade.
 Make sure you DO NOT get any glue on the pull-up cord.

-9th ~ Now take the end of the pull-up cord and reinsert it in hole on the base of the shade.
+9th ~ Now take the end of the pull-up cord and reinsert it in the hole on the base of the shade.
 Re-tie a knot at the end of the string and put the plug back in.
-Glue down the base of the shade at the bottom of the fabric.
+Glue down the base of the shade at the bottom of the fabric (bottom of the blinds)

 10th ~ Hang your GORGEOUS shade!